cyber-defence-campus/self-sovereign-identity/README.md

 ## KERI: A Security Analysis
 <img src="images/Attacks-against-controller.png" width="600" />

-In recent years, the Swiss government has been working towards the implementation of an electronic identity (e-ID) system based on the principles of Self-Sovereign Identity.
-The Key Event Receipt Infrastructure
-(KERI) has been considered as one of the possible technologies to use in this project.
 This work describes KERI and analyzes the security properties it provides to its users both in the role of controllers and of validators.
 It provides insights on the inner functioning of KERI’s Algorithm for Witness Agreement (KAWA) and analyzes it in terms typically associated with distributed consensus protocols.
 We also describe a way